parikshitgurjar/Project-11-WebHosting-WebPage/Readme.md

 ###  This Project is build using HTML & TAILWIND CSS

 <b> Note: </b>  This Project is Mobile Responisive.
- - In our Project the Media Query Targets  the particular viewport range.
+ - In our Project the we Targets the Responsiveness for the particular viewport range.

 we will get a deeper dive into the concepts of Responsive Design with Tailwind CSS in coming Projects.
 ***